novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 }
 ```

-Ok, the auto scale launch config is ready, now we shall attach it into our ALB.
+Ok, the autoscale launch config is ready, now we shall attach it into our ALB.

 ```bash
 # create an autoscaling then attach it into my_alb_target_group.